Qiskit/qiskit-ibm-transpiler/README.md

 ## How to use the library

-### Using the Qiskit Transpiler service
+### Using the Qiskit IBM Transpiler

-The following examples demonstrate how to transpile circuits using the Qiskit transpiler service with different parameters.
+The following examples demonstrate how to transpile circuits using the Qiskit IBM Transpiler with different parameters.

-1. Create a circuit and call the Qiskit transpiler service to transpile the circuit with `ibm_sherbrooke` as the `backend_name`, 3 as the `optimization_level`, and not using AI during the transpilation.
+1. Create a circuit and call the Qiskit IBM Transpiler to transpile the circuit with `ibm_sherbrooke` as the `backend_name`, 3 as the `optimization_level`, and not using AI during the transpilation.

    ```python
    from qiskit.circuit.library import EfficientSU2